 (Note: This post contains affiliate links.
 Possibly several of them.
 Check out the disclosure policy to find out more.)

 It's the final week of the food prep parties!
 In case you are just joining us I'm spending time every week stocking my freezer and pantry with items that will make life, especially meal prep, significantly easier now that school is starting.
-This is week number five but here are week one, week two, week three, and week four.

 My freezer is so full I'm not sure it can handle much more!
 We've eaten a few containers of the beans from week one and we couldn't resist eating some of everything I made in week two.
 The chicken from week three barely had a chance to freeze before I used some for dinner one night and one loaf of banana bread from week four never even made it to the freezer!
 It's no surprise that in week five some of the food was sampled before it it the freezer as well.
 At least we know it's good!